danobi/gdb-scripts/README.md

 # Notes

-You'll need [`podman`](https://podman.io/) installed on your system for these scripts to work.
-The default file paths are also built around my preferences but I've left command line options to override the the defaults.
+* You'll need [`podman`](https://podman.io/) installed on your system for these scripts to work
+* The default file paths are also built around my preferences but I've left command line options to override the the defaults.